-If you are a Grammarly Premium, Grammarly Business, or Grammarly @edu user, you can check your document for plagiarism.
-Open any document and click the Plagiarism option in the lower-right corner:
+If you are a Grammarly Premium, Grammarly Business, or Grammarly for Education user, you can check your document for plagiarism.
+To do that, open any document and click the Plagiarism option in the lower-right corner:

 - Modern Language Association (MLA)

 - American Psychological Association (APA)

 Simply click the corresponding link on a suggestion card, and we will automatically redirect you to the online resource that will provide general models for citing your text.

 For more information on why plagiarism matters and how to avoid it, please see this article from the Grammarly blog.